boalang/study-template/README-study-template.md

 convert them (where necessary), and run all analysis tasks to generate the output tables/figures.

-As Boa queries are submitted, the are marked public (unless specified not to) and details about the submitted Boa job are cached in [`jobs.json`](jobs.json).
+As Boa queries are submitted, they are marked public (unless specified not to) and details about the submitted Boa job are cached in [`jobs.json`](jobs.json).
 This file contains keys that are the name of an output TXT file (without the [`data/txt/`](data/txt) prefix).
 The values are the `job` number and a